Report: Lions LT Decker to miss 4-6 months

-Taylor Decker is reportedly going to be out for at least a quarter of the Detroit Lions season.
+Starting left tackle Taylor Decker reportedly will be out for at least a quarter of the Detroit Lions' season.

-NFL Network is reporting Decker's shoulder injury is actually a torn labrum and the timetable for recovery is four-to-six months.
-Decker injured the shoulder last week and had surgery on it Monday, leaving the Lions with a massive hole on quarterback Matthew Stafford's blindside needing to be replaced.
+Decker's shoulder injury is actually a torn labrum, and the timetable for recovery is four to six months, according to an NFL Network report.
+Decker injured the shoulder last week and had surgery on it Monday, leaving the Lions with a massive hole on quarterback Matthew Stafford's blindside.

 Detroit signed journeyman veteran Tony Hills on Thursday to compete for the position with Cornelius Lucas, Joe Dahl and Corey Robinson.
 Lucas and Dahl shared No. 1 left tackle reps at the open-to-the-media OTA on Tuesday after the franchise announced Decker's injury.